wlalele/trusty_lamp/README.md

 ```
 ./start_servers
 ```
-Now you can access the webserver on a browser at http://localhost
+Now you can access the webserver on a browser at http://localhost and the www dir in the www dir of the project.